Acupressure Points for Hair Growth – Home Remedies for Hair Growth

 These are features determining your hair:

-This happens according to your anagen (growing) phase before it sheds.
+This happens during your anagen (growing) phase, before it sheds.
 On average, it lasts two to six years.

-Your hair grows ½ -an inch a month on average, so if you and your sister’s hair grows ½ -an inch a month, the woman with a six-year anagen phase can grow her hair longer than the other growing with two years.
+Your hair grows ½ an inch a month on average, so if you and your sister’s hair grows ½ an inch a month, the woman with a six-year anagen phase can grow her hair longer than the other, who is growing with two years.

 However, depending on internal and external factors, you can have the same hair length.
 Unfortunately, you cannot change your genetics, but the average growth is at least 12 inches.